 Index Definitions: Index returns assume reinvestment of all dividends and distributions, if any.
 Indices are unmanaged, have no fees or costs and are not available for investment.
 The performance of the indices may be materially different from the Fund's performance.
 In addition, the Fund's holdings may differ significantly from the securities that comprise the indices.
 The indices have not been selected to represent an appropriate benchmark to compare a fund's performance, but rather are disclosed to allow for comparison of the Fund's performance to that of certain well-known and widely recognized indices.
 It is not possible to invest directly in an index.
-Bloomberg US Aggregate Index.
-The

-Bloomberg US Agg Index is a broad-based flagship benchmark that measures the investment grade, US dollar-denominated, fixed-rate taxable bond market.
-The index includes Treasuries, government-related and corporate securities, MBS (agency fixed-rate pass-throughs), ABS and CMBS (agency and non-agency).
-S&P 500 Index.
-S&P 500 Index is an index of a basket of 500 stocks designed to provide a broad snapshot of the overall U.S. equity market.
-Criteria for inclusion: U.S. Company, market capitalization must be in excess of US\$ 3 billion, public float of at least 50%, financial viability, adequate liquidity and reasonable price, sector balance, and company type.
-Ordinary cash dividends are applied on the ex-date in calculating the total return series.
-"Special dividends" are those dividends that are outside of the normal payment pattern established historically by the issuing corporation.
-The total return index series reflect both ordinary and special dividends.
-HFRI Merger Arbitrage Index.
-The HFRI Merger Arbitrage Index consists of strategies which employ an investment process primarily focused on opportunities in equity and equity related instruments of companies which are currently engaged in a corporate transaction.
-Merger Arbitrage involves primarily announced transactions, typically with limited or no exposure to situations which pre-, post-date or situations in which no formal announcement is expected to occur.
-Opportunities are frequently presented in cross border, collared and international transactions which incorporate multiple geographic regulatory institutions, with typically involve minimal exposure to corporate credits.
-Merger arbitrage strategies typically have over 75% of positions in announced transactions over a given market cycle.
+S&P 500 Total Return Index is an index of a basket of 500 stocks designed to provide a broad snapshot of the overall U.S. equity market.
+The total return index series reflects both ordinary and special dividends.
+Investors cannot invest directly into an index.
 S&P Merger Arbitrage Index.
 The S&P Merger Arbitrage Index seeks to provide a risk arbitrage strategy that exploits commonly observed price changes associated with a global selection of publicly announced mergers, acquisitions and other corporate reorganizations.
 Historically, the index has exhibited market neutral characteristics, lower volatility compared to the S&P 500, and a low correlation to S&P 500 returns.
-Index returns are for illustrative purposes only and do not represent actual Fund
+Index returns are for illustrative purposes only and do not represent actual Fund performance.
+Index returns do not reflect any management fees, transaction costs or expenses.
+Indexes are unmanaged and one cannot invest directly in an index.
+Past performance does not guarantee future results.
+Bloomberg US Aggregate Index.
+The Bloomberg US Agg Index is a broad-based flagship benchmark that measures the investment grade, US dollar-denominated, fixed-rate taxable bond market.
+The index includes Treasuries, government-related and corporate securities, MBS (agency fixed-rate pass-throughs), ABS and CMBS (agency and non-agency).